 A third brother, Private James Albert Joyce, was somewhere to the northwest of Villers-Bretonneux when he was shot and gassed on 23 March 1918.
 He was returned to Australia in June due to his injuries.

-There are many more still to come!
+There are more still to come as I have time!

 return to Cultural environments main page

 Go to the page for the departure of the first convoy to the Great War from Australia

 or to the page about ANZAC environments today.